 The mission of homeland security and emergency management organizations is to prevent terrorist attacks and respond to threats and hazards to the nation.
 This complex mission involves unifying a vast national network of organizations and institutions in a variety of fields.
 Because of the constant threat of natural and manmade disasters, demands in the field have increased dramatically.
-The program at West Kentucky Community & Technical College provides students with the necessary information and skills to help meet those demands.
+The program at West Kentucky Community & Technical College provides you with the necessary information and skills to help meet those demands.
 Check out our flyer.

 Degree: Associate in Applied Science

-Students must complete 26 hours of credit for a certificate as a Homeland Security and Emergency Management Specialist and 63 hours of credit for an Associate in Applied Science in Homeland Security and Emergency Management.
+You must complete 26 hours of credit for a certificate as a Homeland Security and Emergency Management Specialist and 63 hours of credit for an Associate in Applied Science in Homeland Security and Emergency Management.

 There are no special admission requirements for this program.
 Please consult WKCTC's general admission requirements.